 Rome brutally oppressed the people of Judah and their religious leaders had lost touch with the God they worshiped.
 The hope that the Messiah had finally arrived kept the stories of angelic sightings, the angels’ message and the strange circumstances that surrounded the birth of two boys alive.
 When John began his ministry priests and Levites were sent from Jerusalem to ask him if he was the Christ.
 When he replied, “I am not the Christ,” they went down the list.
 Are you Elijah?
 Are you the prophet Moses said would come?
 No and no. The frustrated priest exclaimed, my paraphrase, “Who are you?
 We need to bring an answer back to the temple.”

 John pointed them to the writings of Isaiah.

 The voice of one crying in the wilderness: “Prepare the way of the Lord; Make straight in the desert a highway for our God.”
 Isaiah 40:3, NKJ

-The common knowledge that the Messiah had been born and subsequent investigation by the temple into the ministry of John the Baptist stirred up a man named Andrew, brother of Simon.
+The common knowledge that the Messiah had been born and subsequent investigations by the temple into the ministry of John the Baptist stirred up a man named Andrew, brother of Simon.
 The Bible does not tell us why Andrew and Simon were in Judea.
-We only know that Andrew decided to investigate the strange ministry of John the Baptist.
+We only know that Andrew investigated the strange ministry of John the Baptist.
 At some point, Andrew accepted John’s message, repented and was baptized in water.

 There is no indication in the Bible that his brother Simon responded to John the Baptist message.
-His later declaration to Jesus, “Depart from me, for I am a sinful man” indicates he had not responded to John’s ministry.
-Ultimately, Andrew’s decision to follow John the Baptist prepared the way for a sinful man to accept Christ as the Son of God and become the Apostle Peter.
+Ultimately, Andrew’s decision to follow John the Baptist in pursuit of the Messiah prepared the way for a sinful man to accept Christ as the Son of God and become the Apostle Peter.

-All Scripture in this serises NIV unless otherwise noted.
+All Scripture in this series NIV unless otherwise noted.